donfaustinocortizone/Nashville96/README.md

 ### Included themes
 - **Nashville96 Gruvbox:** A Windows-like theme using the [Gruvbox pallete](https://github.com/morhetz/gruvbox).
 - **Nashville96 Kanagawa:** A Windows-like theme using the [Kanagawa pallete](https://github.com/rebelot/kanagawa.nvim).
+- **Nashville96 Solarized:** A Windows-like theme using the [Solarized pallete](https://github.com/altercation/solarized).
 - **Nashville96 Steam:** Included as a bonus, a theme i made ago inspired by the [Steam old GUI](https://i.imgur.com/F3JUQ.jpeg).
-Unlike the other themes, this was made enterily in Redmond97 so the tricks at the *Tips and tricks* section **will** not work.
+Unlike the other themes, this was made enterily in Redmond97 so the tricks at the *Tips and tricks* section **will not** work.

 ### Installation
 1. Download and unzip the latest release of your theme of choice.